awsdocs/amazon-eks-user-guide/doc_source/cni-iam-role.md

 ------
 #### [ eksctl ]

 1. Create an IAM role and attach the IAM policy to the role with the following command\.
-Replace *`cluster_name`* with your own value\.
+Replace *`my-cluster`* with your own value\.
 This command creates and deploys an AWS CloudFormation stack that creates an IAM role, attaches the policy that you specify to it, and annotates the existing `aws-node` service account with the ARN of the IAM role that is created\.

    ```
    eksctl create iamserviceaccount \
        --name aws-node \
        --namespace kube-system \
-       --cluster cluster_name \
+       --cluster my-cluster \
        --attach-policy-arn arn:aws:iam::aws:policy/AmazonEKS_CNI_Policy \
        --approve \
        --override-existing-serviceaccounts